 If your garage is already filled with baby and kid gear (an array of strollers, old bassinets, etc.), you’re not going to like what I have to say.
 There’s another item I absolutely think you should add to your garage: a wagon.

 Hear me out.
-Wagons are different from strollers, are extremely versatile, and come in handy for everything from Fourth of July parades to beach trips to afternoons at the pool.
+Wagons are different from strollers, are extremely versatile, and come in handy during a variety of outings.
 There’s a wide range of price points and you can buy a budget-friendly wagon or go for a top-of-the-line fancier option.

 It was a sad day for me when my toddler suddenly didn’t want to sit in her stroller anymore.
 I was used to cruising around the neighborhood with her for miles at a time and I was not ready to let go of the ease of stroller life.
 But after enough resistance, we tried a wagon and she loved it.
 It was a new and fun way to head to the playground and it made her feel like a big kid.
 And I loved it because I could still relatively quickly make moves with my toddler in tow, plus I had tons of space for all our gear (which is why I also love a stroller with a huge basket underneath).

 We’ve gotten a ton of use from our wagon.
-It is the perfect device to get the kids to the pool and is a lifesaver during our family beach trips.
+It is the perfect device to get the kids to our neighborhood pool and is a lifesaver during our family beach trips.
 And when your kids do outgrow their wagon, it can be used to haul gear instead.

 If you’re considering buying a wagon or adding it to your registry, there are a few things to keep in mind.